ChameleonCloud/docs/source/getting-started-edge/index.rst

 How do I upload files to my container?
 --------------------------------------
-Using the jupyter interface, you can do:
+Using the Jupyter interface, you can do:

 .. code-block:: python